doctor who scarf

 I prefer to slip the last stitch of each row knit-wise as it neatens the edge and can help hide color joins.

 Pantone colors and yarn swatches were evaluated directly against the Shada scarf to make these color selections.
-The colors presented on this site do not to significantly vary from the colors of the Shada scarf in its present state.
+The colors presented do not to significantly vary from the Shada scarf in its present state and do not make the subtle distinctions between the original and stunt portions (possibly something to do later).
 I do not believe that it has enough wear or fading to really be concerned about.
 The intensity of new yarn is generally enough of a fix.
 This choice is reinforced by a comparison to the Today Promotions scarves, the reference for which is believed to have been the actual stunt duplicate.
 Those scarves are wool blend and still match the real thing very closely, which suggests that the Shada scarf is fairly stable despite its history of wear.

-These free Behr paint chips found in hardware stores also make a good guide.
+These free Behr paint chips found in hardware stores also make a pretty good guide.
+Compared to Pantone, they will all be a little light (except the grey).

 red